Matt Chapman: Toronto Blue Jays (2022–2023)

 On March 16, 2022, the Athletics traded Chapman to the Toronto Blue Jays for Gunnar Hoglund, Kevin Smith, Zach Logue, and Kirby Snead.
 On March 22, 2022, Chapman signed a two-year contract worth $25 million with the Blue Jays, avoiding salary arbitration.

 Chapman hit his first career grand slam off of Reid Detmers in a 12–11 road victory against the Los Angeles Angels on April 9, 2023.
 He was named the AL Player of the Month for April after leading all hitters in OPS (1.152), wRC+ (219) and fWAR (2.0).
 He became a free agent following the season.

 San Francisco Giants (2024–present)

 On March 3, 2024, Chapman signed a one-year, $18 million contract with the San Francisco Giants that also included player options for the 2025 and 2026 seasons and a mutual option for the 2027 season.

-On September 4, 2024, Chapman signed a six-year, $151 million contract extension.
+On September 4, Chapman signed a six-year, $151 million contract extension.

 Throughout the 2025 season, Chapman had multiple stays on the injured list due to right-hand inflammation.
 On August 28, 2025, Chapman hit his 200th career home run off Chicago Cubs pitcher Jordan Wicks in the seventh inning in a 12-3 victory.
 On September 26, Chapman hit his 1,000th hit when he hit a line drive single to center field in the fifth inning as the Giants defeated the Colorado Rockies 6-3.

+On June 5, 2026, Chapman recorded a career-high eight RBI in an 18–3 win over the Chicago Cubs.
+On June 10, Chapman hit two solo home runs, alongside an RBI double as the Giants came back from a 9-1 deficit to defeat the Washington Nationals, 11–10.